 Summary: Top 9 Technology Breakthroughs of 2019

 Microsoft had to somehow respond to such a challenge, and it did.

-2. Project Verona from Microsoft, which will save Windows and open a new page of history for any OS
+2. Project Verona from Microsoft, which will save Windows and will open a new page of history for any OS

+Summary: Top 9 Technology Breakthroughs of 2019